billtubbs/array_funcs/README.md

 of calculations on the PyBoard using arrays (there is currently no numpy ndarray for micropython as far as I know).

+NOTE: Currently only 1-dimensional arrays (vectors) are supported Only identically-sized arrays can be added, subtracted, multiplied or divided (no broadcasting) and operations are carried out 'element-wise'.

 With more work, these methods could be used to create a new array object (potentially multi-dimensional) for matrix or ndarray operations...